-In the world of crows, this means that in addition to crow parents, other helpers help cater to the baby birds.
+In the world of crows, this means that other helpers help cater to the baby birds in addition to crow parents.

 Typically, these helpers are related to the parents or young crows from the last season.

-For both the family crows and the helpers, cooperative breeding comes at a cost.
+Cooperative breeding comes at a cost for both the family crows and the helpers.
 The parents have to share their food and their territory with their helpers while their helpers delay their breeding efforts with the parents1.

 The helpers assist with everything from feeding the chicks, brooding the young, and building a nest.

-What do baby crows feed on?
-Well, baby crows are fed by their parents and require a special diet.
+What do baby crows eat?
+Baby crows are fed by their parents and require a special diet.
 These babies eat softened food regurgitated by them.
 They feed on soft food for a few weeks - typically around two weeks, before they are fed more solid food.

 The young birds feed on animal proteins like eggs, chicken, fish, and meat.
 In the wild, baby crows feed on nuts and seeds like acorns, walnuts, peanuts, etc.